CP1404/Practicals/prac_10/README.md

 Follow the TODO instructions in testing.py, taking note that the code shows you examples to learn form.

-1.  fix the repeat_string function so that it passes the assert test
+1. Fix the `repeat_string` function so that it passes the `assert` test.

+    Note: Don't change the test!
+    The failing test shows that the function is broken; fix the function.

-2.  write at least two assert statements to show if Car sets the fuel correctly
+2. Write at least two `assert` statements to show if Car sets the fuel correctly.

-3.  uncomment the doctest.runmod() line to see how the doctests run
+3. Uncomment the `doctest.runmod()` line to see how the doctests run.

-> Note: PyCharm might detect your tests and automatically run your
-> program in doctest mode.
+    Note: PyCharm might detect your tests and automatically run your program in doctest mode.

-4. Fix the failing is_long_word function
+4. Fix the failing `is_long_word` function

 5. Write and test (using doctest) a function to format a phrase as a sentence - starting with a capital and ending with a single full stop.
-See the comments for how to do this step by step, taking note that you should write your tests before your code
+See the comments for how to do this step by step, taking note that you should write your tests _before_ your code.
+    E.g. the function should change "hello" into "Hello."

 # Wikipedia API & Python Library